 Under the Sun

 As the original title, Lo que no se dice bajo el sol, reveals, not much is said out loud in Eduardo Esquivel’s short film.
-However, the filmmaker’s care for detail in this seemingly loose narrative conveys the many subtle truths through looks and silences, all rendered in an essentially neo-realistic cinematographic style.
+However, the filmmaker’s care for detail in this seemingly loose narrative conveys many subtle truths through looks and silences, all rendered in an essentially neo-realistic cinematographic style.
 Its tender frankness works in more ways than one.
-When Ana is taking her kids to spend an afternoon at grandma’s on a seemingly normal day, her actions play out as an ordeal within the quest to revalue herself as an independent woman, while facing the cruelties of her closest family members.
-Under the Sun quite literally pays tribute to Lucrecia Martel’s La Ciénaga, and more sun-drenched Latin-American cinema.
+When Ana is taking her kids to spend an afternoon at grandma’s on a seemingly normal day, her actions play out as an ordeal within the quest to revalue herself as an independent woman while facing the cruelties of her closest family members.
+Amidst a chatty background and a heart-wrenching soundtrack, many things are left unsaid.
+Under the Sun quite literally pays tribute to Lucrecia Martel’s La ciénaga and to more sun-drenched Latin-American cinema.

-Amidst a chatty background and heart wrenching soundtrack, many things are left unsaid.
-Esquivels cinematic style wonderfully capturing Ana’s sad summer day is a great example of how cinema is able to elevate the human condition.
-Though almost worlds apart, Emmanuel Marre’s protagonist in The Summer Movie, a French man looking for a new purpose in life after a break-up, shares a lot with Esquivels Mexican divorced woman.
-Both characters go on very different summer road trips in these midlife coming-of-age journeys to redefine their identity, while no one dares to disturb the sound of silence.
+How Esquivel’s cinematic style wonderfully captures Ana’s sad summer day is a great example of how cinema is able to elevate the human condition.
+Though filmic worlds apart, Emmanuel Marre’s protagonist in The Summer Movie, a French man looking for a new purpose in life, has a lot in common with Esquivels Mexican divorced woman.
+Both characters go on summer road trips that serve as midlife coming-of-age journeys to redefine their identity.